alinex/node-report/README.md

 [![Coverage Status](https://coveralls.io/repos/alinex/node-report/badge.png?branch=master)](https://coveralls.io/r/alinex/node-report?branch=master)
 [![Dependency Status](https://gemnasium.com/alinex/node-report.png)](https://gemnasium.com/alinex/node-report)

-This report module should help you create complexe text/html reports in an easy way.
+This report module should help you create complex reports in an easy way.
 You create a new object and append different text objects step by step.
-At last you may access the markdown text or get it converted to html.
+At last you may access the markdown text or get it converted to HTML.

-But you may also use it to simply convert full-featured markdown into html or other formats.
+But you may also use it to simply convert full-featured markdown into HTML or other formats.

 The key features are: